GD399-OSD/OSD-book/Introduction/20180501FlosRegularly.md

 A program is free software if it gives users adequately all of these freedoms.
 Otherwise, it is nonfree.
 While we can distinguish various nonfree distribution schemes in terms of how far they fall short of being free, we consider them all equally unethical.
 ```

 Free software, as defined by Stallman, is ethical.
 It has a point of view.
 Its clear about where it stands.
-Students that were attempting to get a grip on their position as a designer intentionally using design as a political or critical act found something of use here.
-The software they might use could reflect their ethics too.
+Braithwaite and Raymond do not deal with this in their discussion or analysis of "Open Design" and "Open Source" respectively.
+Students that were attempting to get a grip on their position as a designer intentionally using design as a political or critical act found something of use here that they had not in the other readings and discussion.
+The software they might use could reflect their ethics.

 ## Opposition